-The most sought after destination in the park is definitely the falls themselves, and the easiest to access too.
+The most sought after destination in the park is definitely the Bridal Falls themselves, and the easiest to access too.

-Just a short distance from the parking lot and there you are, close enough to feel the crazy spray on your face from the falls.
+Just a short distance from the parking lot and there you are, close enough to feel the crazy spray on your face from Bridal Falls.

 If you really want to get out into nature make your way to Lindeman Lake.

 The loop trail here is less than 4km roundtrip taking you through the lush forests and has some pretty photo-worthy lake views too.

 For the best views in Chilliwack be sure to check out Mount Cheam.